Quick Links

 All children are encouraged to participate in a class music lesson that is inclusive for all.
 Where possible cross-curricular links are made between music and topics.

-Children are encouraged to perform in lessons, assemblies, school services and concerts and their participation in performances is celebrated.
+Pupils are encouraged to perform in lessons, assemblies, school services and concerts and their participtation in performances is celebrated.

-Teaching follows it’s own skill based scheme planned with reference to the methodology of the Voices Foundation, which puts the voice at the heart of music education.
+Teaching follows its own skill based scheme planned with reference to the methodolody of the Voices Foundation, which puts the voice at the heart of music education.
 It is progressive, building on skills learned the previous year, using the singing voice and concentrating on the development of the inner ear.
 Musical skills such as pulse, rhythm and matching the pitch, are seen as skills that can be developed by all with regular daily practise.
-While there are opportunities for children of all abilities to develop their skills and knowledge in each teaching unit, the planned progression built into the scheme of work means that the children are increasingly challenged as they move through the school.
+While there are opportunities for pupils of all abilities to develop their skills and knowledge in each teaching unit, the planned progression built into the scheme of work means that the children are increasingly challenged as they move through the school.

 Responsibility for teaching music through singing is taken by the class teacher, supported by the music subject leader and may take place at different times throughout the day, every day throughout the week.